wilmveel/material-components-web/packages/mdc-textfield/README.md

 `MDCRipple` instance.
 When given an `mdc-text-field--box` root element, this is set to the `MDCRipple` instance on the root element.
 When given an `mdc-text-field--outlined` root element, this is set to the `MDCRipple` instance on the `mdc-text-field__outline` element.
 Otherwise, the field is set to `null`.

-## Integrating `MDCTextField` into Frameworks
+## Usage with Web Frameworks

-If you are using a JavaScript framework, such as React or Angular2, you can create an MDC component for your framework by wrapping MDC Web components.
+If you are using a JavaScript framework, such as React or Angular2, you can create an MDC component for your framework by wrapping `MDCTextField`.
 Depending on your framework, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
 Please follow the instructions [here](../../docs/integrating-into-frameworks.md).

 ### `MDCTextFieldAdapter`